Windows Performance Manager - How to remove?

 Microsoft Security Essentials detected potential threats that might compromise your private or damage your computer.
 Your access to these items may be suspended until you take an action.
 Click ‘show details’ to learn more.

 The basic intension behind all these symptoms is to make it look like your PC got some severe security problems that need to be taken care of immediately.
 Windows Performance Manager will keep on trying to pop up and finally will offer to purchase its license in order to fix everything reported.
 However, your system is at risk because of Windows Performance Manager only and all ‘viruses reported are nothing else but invented files that shouldn’t be removed.
 Besides, solution suggested by malware and its own licensed copy is classic and shouldn’t be followed in any circumstances.
 Please, keep in mind that instead of purchasing you should remove Windows Performance Manager.
 If you won’t do this, you will be interrupted by malware detection alert each time you start using your computer.
 This is nothing but a big trap, so please do not fall into paying for ‘licensed’ or whatever it is called version.
-To ensure removal of this virus, you should rely on a reputable anti-spyware (Spyhunter is recommended) and also boot into Safe Mode before scanning.
+To ensure removal of this virus, you should rely on a reputable anti-spyware (spyhunter is recommended) and also boot into Safe Mode before scanning.

-Windows Performance Manager screenshots
+Automatic Windows Performance Manager removal tools

 Manual Windows Performance Manager removal